Boredom in its purest form – Report

 Bit of background, – believe me, we’ve a lot of time and space to fill here – my job when I’m not trying to put the pain of following QPR around into words is to follow the international television industry around and report on its pain instead.
 Every week, all over the world, producers of television content, and distributors that hold the rights to it, gather in hotels and locations of varying quality and wait for all the people that own television channels in that region to come and see them and buy their shows.
 It’s a little like the football transfer market and occasionally something frightfully interesting happens like when Channel 5 pinched Big Brother from Channel 4, or Showtime came back from Israel with a little-known drama called Prisoners of War which they promptly stuck Damian Lewis and Claire Danes on the front of, called Homeland and changed the broadcasting landscape for ten years.
 But, in truth, it’s mostly just 200-hour slabs of low budget tat where Americans prise open storage lockers and cream their pants over the contents, bought for a price that barely covers the cost of the lunch the deal was done over, and aired on a channel deep within your EPG that you’ll never watch.

 So, Prague.
-Or, rather, a flat-roofed, four-storey, brown concrete hangover from the Soviet era out near Prague Airport that masqueraded as a hotel, looked like it would blow over in the next strong wind, and has almost certainly been the scene of multiple prostitute murders.
+Or, rather, a flat-roofed, four-storey, hangover from the Soviet era out near Prague Airport that masqueraded as a hotel.
+The thing was an evil jigsaw of brown concrete panels, wind whistling through the cracks and under your door whenever it blew, and had almost certainly been the scene of multiple prostitute murders.
 The carpet in my room had questionable stains.
 This was the glamourous venue for the New European Content Market or European New Content Market or Grand European New Content Market or Grand Content Market Europe, or something like that.
 I forget.
 It’s not important.
 And also a sordid little grief hole for me to hang out in while ex Mrs Loftforwords was back at home deciding whether or not she dare take our shared DVD copy of Jurassic Park.
 She dare not, as it transpired.
 Clever girl.

 And this was fine for an hour or so.
 The weather wasn’t trying to kill me, the company was paying for it, I walked over that little bridge with the statues into the old town...
 Prague.